 But the dearth of women in the business (particularly women over 40) is about way more than just job figures; it’s about what voices are heard and which stories are considered worthy of mainstream cinematic attention.
 As Melissa Silverstein, founder and editor of Women and Hollywood told Quartz, we as a culture “devalue women’s experiences as they get older, and male experiences become more valid in our world.”

 With more female-written stories come more strong female characters and dynamic female roles.
 And it’s about time: a woman hasn’t won the Academy Award for best original screenplay since Diablo Cody took it home for Juno—and that was all the way back in 2007.
 Factor in the glaring reality that women make up half of the population and at least 50% of movie ticket sales, and the absurdity of the discrepancy is distressingly clear.
-“The myth is that men can write everything for everybody and women can only write relationship stories for women.”

 “The myth is that men can write everything for everybody and women can only write relationship stories for women,” Lawler told Quartz.
 “Even if this were true, what is wrong with writing for women?
 We buy movie tickets!
 We have influence!”